 - The application/service that runs Windows Projected File System (ProjFS) stopped

-Also, even if the file exists you may not be able to open it:
+Also, even if the file exists, you may still not be able to open it:

 - What about permissions?